 Corrosion resistance may also be enhanced by nickel and molybdenum additions.
 The resistance of these metallic alloys to the chemical effects of corrosive agents is based on passivation.
-For passivation to occur and remain stable, the Fe-Cr alloy must have a minimum chromium content of about 10.5% by weight, above which passivity can occur and below which it is impossible.
+For passivation to occur and remain stable, the Fe-Cr alloy must have a minimum chromium content of about 10.5% by weight, above which passivity can occur and below is impossible.
 Chromium can be used as a hardening element and is frequently used with a toughening element such as nickel to produce superior mechanical properties.

 Austenitic Stainless Steel